 Depression, anxiety and other mental health issues have something in common with poor sleep: if you constantly feel down, it's hard to focus on eating well and exercising, which means you're stuck in a bad cycle.

-While mental health is a complex issue that can't be chalked down to a single cause, 45% of surveyed members reported improving their mental condition since losing weight with the CSIRO Total Wellbeing Diet.
+In fact, 45 percent of surveyed members reported improving their mental condition since losing weight with the CSIRO Total Wellbeing Diet.

 Carrying a lot of extra weight leads to joint pain and extra stress on your body which means your muscles and bones must work extra hard to keep you going.